george123wright/Portfolio/README.md

   - Previous Return on Assets < Current Return on Assets $\Rightarrow$ - 1
   - Previous Current Ratio > Current Ratio $\Rightarrow$ - 1

-  I then add the following scores relating to financials as well.
+  I then added the following scores relating to financials as well.
 These were back tested to see the significance.

   - 5% increase in percentage of shares shorted month on month $\Rightarrow$ - 1
   - 5% decrease in percentage of shares shorted month on month $\Rightarrow$ + 1